-Brian Beecher, Sr. Trial Attorney at Arash Law
+Brian Beecher, Chief Trial Attorney at Arash Law

 Brian G. Beecher is the lead trial attorney and the head of the personal injury and class action litigation department at Arash Law and its offices located in Los Angeles, San Francisco, and Sacramento.

 Mr. Beecher has been involved in numerous high dollar settlements and record-setting verdicts.
 Mr. Beecher handles all manner of severe injury cases, and he specializes in traumatic brain injuries because, in part, Mr. Beecher comes from a family of doctors — his brother is a nationally-recognized neurosurgeon on the East Coast.
 Insurance companies often try to take advantage of people who have suffered brain injuries because these types of injuries are difficult to diagnose in the emergency room.
 Peer-reviewed medical literature reports that many people who suffer brain damage, and especially people who suffer a mild traumatic brain injury, will not be able to recognize their injury during the first few days, weeks, and even months after the injury causing incident.